dperuo/dperuo.github.io/CONTRIBUTING.md

 ### Please follow [GitHub Flow][gh-flow] for contributions:
 1. The `master` branch is always stable and deployable.
 2. To work on something new, create a new branch off `master`.
-Give it a descriptive name (e.g.: `new-user-sign-up`).
+Give your branch a descriptive name (e.g. `new-user-sign-up`).
 3. Commit early and often to your local branch.
 Regularly push your work to the same named branch on GitHub.
 4. Open a pull request as soon as possible.
 Use the pull request to discuss your code and gain feedback.